 As required by the City's Climate Action Plan, the project shall develop and implement a Vehicle Miles Traveled (VMT) Reduction Plan.
 The VMT Reduction Plan shall achieve a 20 percent reduction in project VMT, half of which (a 10 percent reduction) shall be achieved with Transportation Demand Management (TDM) measures.
-The VMT reductions may be achieved through project design characteristics, land use, parking, access, and TDM best practices (e.g., unbundled parking, on-site bicycle parking, parking for car-sharing vehicles, and Eco Passes for residents).
-The project is subject to annual VMT reduction reporting requirements, per the Climate Action Plan.
+The VMT reductions may be achieved through project design characteristics, land use, parking, access, and TDM best practices (e.g., onsite bicycle parking and Eco Passes for residents).